 Welcome to Ready-to-Grow Gardens!
 We are an edible garden company that helps others grow organic vegetables, herbs and fruits all year in Miami and South Florida.

-We help others grow produce as locally as possible by designing, installing and maintaining edible gardens for homes, schools, businesses, and communities.
-We specialize in raised bed gardens and food forests.
+We help others grow food as locally as possible by designing, installing and maintaining edible gardens for homes, schools, restaurants, offices, and public spaces.

-We provide a wide range of supplies you might need for your garden, including soil/compost, organic fertilizer, organic pesticides, mulch, and an excellent selection of organically grown fruit, vegetable, and herb plants.
+We also provide a wide range of supplies you might need for your garden, including compost, organic fertilizer, organic pesticides, mulch, and an excellent selection of organically grown fruit, vegetable, and herb plants.
 Being in our unique South Florida climate, one can grow tasty edible plants all year long.

 For more information about our edible garden services or to set up an installation or consultation contact Dylan Terry at email@example.com, or 786-436-7703.
-Consultations are usually $50-$75 (depending on location).
+In-person consultations are usually $50-$75 (depending on location).
 We also provide free consultations over the phone using photos and google maps.
 If interested in just purchasing edible plants, we can sell them from our nursery by appointment ($50 minimum order) or deliver to you ($100 minimum order).